 Likewise, more complex circumstances can also result in delays.
 If you are advised during the interview that a waiver of inadmissibility is required for your visa to be processed, you should expect to wait a further 7-9 months to hear a final decision.

 If you have a criminal conviction, however minor, however long ago and from wherever in the world, take advice you may need to apply for a visa waiver in addition to your B-1 application.

 We offer advice specifically to employees travelling to the US who do not wish to divulge misdemeanours from the past to their employers but who may need to apply for a waiver.

-If you are uncertain whether your planned activities qualify as permissible under the B visa, take advice on alternative options such as the L-1 visa for intracompany transfers, the E-2 visa to start up or invest in a US business, the E-1 visa if you are planning to further existing substantial trade in the US market or the I visa if you are travelling to the US on press or media related business.
+If you are uncertain whether your planned activities qualify as permissible under the B visa, take advice on alternative business and work visa options such as the L-1 visa for intracompany transfers, the E-2 visa to start up or invest in a US business, the E-1 visa if you are planning to further existing substantial trade in the US market or the I visa if you are travelling to the US on press or media-related business.

 NNU Immigration are US business visa specialists, working with companies, company owners and employees to secure relevant immigration permission to travel to the US and lawfully perform the required activities.